Strength Training For Runners: Our Complete Guide

 Strength training develops the ability of your muscles and connective tissues to handle higher loads, which offsets undue stress on your cartilage, joints, and bones.

-Runners can also use unilateral exercises in their strength training workouts to correct muscle imbalances, which often lead to injuries.
+Runners can also use unilateral exercises in their strength training workouts to correct muscle imbalances, which are often the culprit of overuse injuries.

 As your running economy increases, you can run faster and further before fatiguing.